NeuroDataDesign/eeg-panda-s17f18/app/README.md

 ### Structuring Data

 - **For Graph Data**: [NetworkX Python Package](https://networkx.github.io/documentation/networkx-1.9.1/overview.html)
+- **For S3 Buckets**: Amazon S3 Buckets (part of AWS) are cheap and simple ways to store datasets.
+If you want more information, check out https://aws.amazon.com/s3/
-- **For S3 Buckets**: LAVA was made to handle single-session BIDS formatted data.
-Please look at
+- **For BIDS Formatting**: LAVA was made to handle single-session BIDS formatted data.
+Please look at [the BIDS standard here](http://bids.neuroimaging.io/).

 | Data Modality            | Format of File                        | Upload Method            |
 | ------------------------ | ------------------------------------- | ------------------------ |